24 days Seoul to Osaka

 Off to a new destination: Kamakura!
-After brunch in Tokyo, it’s time to say goodbye to the modern capital and hop on a train to Japan’s medieval center.
-Kamakura is a seaside Japanese city just south of Tokyo.
-As the political centre of medieval Japan, modern-day Kamakura is a prominent resort town with dozens of Buddhist Zen temples and Shinto shrines.
-Its most recognizable landmark is the Kotoku-in Temple’s Great Buddha, a roughly 45ft-high bronze statue still standing after a 15th-century tsunami.
-Yuigahama Beach on Sagami Bay is a popular surfing spot.
+After breakfast in Tokyo, it’s time to say goodbye to the modern capital and hop on a train to Japan’s medieval center.
+Kamakura is a seaside Japanese city south of Tokyo.
+As the political centre of medieval Japan, today, Kamakura is a resort town with many Buddhist Zen temples and Shinto shrines.

 Day 17 – Hakone:

 Spend the evening soaking in the sulphuric water of a traditional Japanese outdoor bath, called an ‘Onsen’.
-(Those with tattoos may not be able to enter an ‘onsen’ in Japan as tattoos are associated with gang culture – you can read more about it here)
+(Please note: those with tattoos may not be able to enter an ‘onsen’ in Japan as tattoos are associated with gang culture – you can read more about it here)

 Change into your kimono after a long hot bath ready to learn about the art of Japanese rice wine during a Sake tasting session!
 You’ll listen to an introduction about how sake is made, the different varieties and top it off with tasting opportunities to truly understand the art.

-Next, you’ll be off to Kyoto via bullet train.
-You’ll zoom across the country, covering around 273 miles in little more than two hours, leaving plenty of time to experience Kyoto later in the day and evening.
+Next, you’re off to Kyoto via bullet train.
+You’ll zoom across the country, covering around 273 miles in two hours, leaving plenty of time to experience Kyoto later in the day and evening.